How Does a Lack of Psychological Safety Impact Your Workplace?

 Higher rates of turnover

-Having a lot of employees leaving your company is very expensive.
+Having a lot of employees leave your company is very expensive.
 We know that how much your employees care about their job has a big effect on this.
 According to Gallup, only 36% of workers in the United States are really into their work.
 If businesses want to keep their employees from leaving, they need to focus on keeping them interested and motivated.

 Employees who are not interested in their work cost the U.S. a lot of money, around $450 billion to $550 billion every year.
 This is because they don’t work as well as the ones who are engaged, and they’re not really putting in their best effort.